mathspp/mathspp/pages/02.blog/00.tags/geometry/blog.md

 title: "Geometry blog articles"
 ---

-# <a href="/blog/tags/geometry" class="label label-primary tag-title">geometry</a>
+# “geometry” tag

-## Articles about the mathematical branch that deals with shapes and their properties
+## articles about the mathematical branch that deals with shapes and their properties